Uncharted (film): Box office

 Uncharted grossed $148.6 million in the United States and in Canada, and $258.5 million in other territories, for a worldwide total of $407.1 million.
-The result lands Uncharted as the sixth-highest-grossing film based on a video game of all time worldwide.
+The result lands Uncharted as the eighth-highest-grossing film based on a video game of all time worldwide.
 This puts the domestic grossing position of the film as the fifth-highest-grossing, behind The Super Mario Bros.
 Movie, A Minecraft Movie, Sonic the Hedgehog and its sequel.
 Internationally only, Uncharted is the seventh-highest-grossing video game adaptation.

 In the United States and Canada, Uncharted was released alongside Dog and The Cursed, and was projected to gross $25–35 million from 4,275 theaters in its opening weekend (as well as $30–40 million if including the Presidents' Day holiday).
 The film earned an estimated $15.4 million on its first day, including $3.7 million from Thursday night previews.
 Its opening surpassed projections, grossing in three days and in four days.
 It had the biggest opening during the first two months of 2022.
 It grossed in its second weekend, in its third, in its fourth, in its fifth, $5 million in its sixth, $3.7 million in its seventh, $2.6 million in its eighth, and $1.2 million in its ninth.
 The film dropped out of the box office top ten in its tenth weekend, finishing thirteenth with $470,643.

 Outside the United States and Canada, the film grossed $21.5 million in its opening weekend from 15 international markets (a week before its North American opening).
 It opened in first place at the box office in all of its markets, including the United Kingdom ($6.4 million), Russia ($4.5 million), and Spain ($3.5 million).
 The film's international opening gross was reported to be ahead of the debuts of Marvel Studios' 2021 films Black Widow, Shang-Chi and the Legend of the Ten Rings, and Eternals.
 In its second international weekend (the same weekend it released in North America), the film grossed a further from 62 overseas territories, bringing its worldwide gross to up until then.
 From 64 markets, the film earned an additional $35 million in its third weekend and $17.4 million in its fourth.
 The film crossed the $300 million mark worldwide after adding $11.2 million in its fifth weekend, and the $200 million mark internationally with the addition of $19 million in its sixth weekend.
 The film earned $7.7 million in its seventh weekend, $3.1 million in its ninth, $2.1 million in its tenth, $1.4 million in its eleventh, and $1.2 million in its twelfth.
 It crossed the $400 million worldwide mark in its fifteenth weekend in theaters.